bblove5210/Jason-Zhou-Final-Project/README.txt

 Execute Course_Schedule_Manager.jar to test the program.
+Hopefully the java version works out.
+Or else just compile the code :)

 Since there is no user creation functionality, I've premade some users in the system.
 Their username and password can be found in password.txt file.